jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 $$

 Since the gradient at L1 is negative (as shown), we move $$ W_1 $$ to the right to find the lowest point.
 But by how much?
 Let's compare the gradient for L1 and L2.
-We realize L2 has a smaller gradient. i.e. the change of $$ W2 $$ has a smaller impact to the change of cost compare to L1.
-Obviosuly, we want to change parameter proportional to how fast it can drop the cost.
+We realize L2 has a smaller gradient. i.e. the change of $$ W2 $$ has a smaller impact on the change of cost compare to L1.
+Obviously, we want to change parameter proportional to how fast it can drop the cost.
 Therefore, the amount of adjustment for the parameters $$ (W_1, W_2) $$ should be proportional to its partial gradient at that point. i.e.

 $$
 \Delta W_i \propto \frac{\partial J}{\partial W_i}